spree/spree-guides/content/integration/message_basics.md

 }
 ```

 Message parameters can also contain lookup data.
 In addition to passing API type parameters there are usecases where parameters can provide lookup data needed to bridge two different systems.
-For instance, if you are importing orders into your Spree store you may need to translate the shipping method names Amazon uses into the ones used by your Spree store.
+For instance, if you are importing orders into your Spree store you may need to translate the shipping method names Amazon uses into the ones used by your storefront.
 The following is an example of the type of message and parameters you could use to accomplish this.

 ---order_import.json---
 ```ruby